wpunit13/query-guard/README.md

 shared network.
 Query-guard references Trino by the compose service name, so no host networking is needed.

+To change the guard policy for the Dockerized stack, edit `deploy/compose/policy.yaml` — it is bind-mounted into the container and hot-reloads (no restart needed for rule/upstream changes).

 | Component | Address |
 |-----------|---------|
 | Trino (container) | `http://localhost:8082` |